 ‘No, I’m really done’ I said.
 ‘But what I could do is meet up and help you do a brief to find someone else.
 Because I can’t believe you really need anything that long.
 Nobody will watch twenty minutes!’

 So after we’d arranged a place and time for that I put the phone down.
-And just as Sarah’s chortling ‘They’ve got no chance of persuading you to do that’ I open up their website and my mind begins to change.
+And just as my partner Sarah’s chortling ‘They’ve got no chance of persuading you to do that’ I open up their website and my mind begins to change.
 So much so that as I get off the bus near Hamilton Square in Birkenhead a few days later I well know that they have every chance of persuading me to make their film.

 A group of four of us then get talking about what they want and what I’m now doing now I’m not making films.
 I talk about my mentoring work and how much I’m enjoying not having to lug film equipment around.
 At which point one of them excuses herself for a minute to ring someone.

 She returns, the conversation continues as we build up the brief of what they actually want.
 Then the young woman Katie has rung walks in.

 ‘Meet Charlie’ says Katie.
 ‘She’s a Peer Mentor here, specialises in working very closely with the people who come to us for help.
 As a mentor yourself she’d be particularly keen to work with you as she’s very keen to learn more about photography and how to make films.
 Plus, she’s got her own car so could help you with lugging all your stuff around.’

 What could I say to that?
 So here’s the film me and Charlie then made.
 ‘Tina’s Story’